sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.close.md

 ## Remarks

-- CRUD operations are not available while closing.
+- New CRUD operations are not available while closing.

 - Queued operations are executed before database is closed.